rhyslwells/Data-Archive-Book/DAB/content/Logistic Regression.md

 ### Log odds: Transforming from continuous to 0-1

-Logistic regression is based on the ==log-odds== (logit) transformation, which expresses probability in terms of odds:
+Logistic regression is based on the <mark>log-odds</mark> (logit) transformation, which expresses probability in terms of odds:

 $$ \text{Odds} = \frac{P(y=1 \mid \mathbf{x})}{1 - P(y=1 \mid \mathbf{x})} $$